hynjxn/uniform-detection-using-YOLOv5/README.md

 # Edit info.yaml to connect with your DB
 $ vim info.yaml
 ```
-You can set info.yamlas follow:
+You can set info.yaml as follow:

 ```yaml
 account: